Chemo Donation Program Helps Tennessee Patients in Need

 “The next step is to increase our amount of donated medications,” said Quesenberry.
 “It’s an exciting program, and we’re hopeful that it grows and benefits many people.
-Fortunately, there are few patients who don’t have access to prescriptions, but every now and then it happens.
-This gives them that opportunity to get the medication they need.”
+Fortunately, there are few patients who don’t have access to prescriptions.
+This gives them that opportunity.”

 The Good Shepherd Pharmacy has received $1,500,000 in donated medications and has distributed about $100,000 of these medicines since starting the dispensing program a couple of months ago.